semaphoreci/docs/docs/ci-cd-environment/configure-self-hosted-agent.md

 ### `disconnect-after-idle-timeout`

 By default, an agent does not disconnect after a given period of idleness.
 If you want an agent to disconnect after a set period of idleness, set `disconnect-after-idle-timeout` to the desired amount of time (in seconds).

+### `pre-job-hook-path`

+By default, nothing else is executed before the agent starts executing the commands for a job.
+This parameter allows you to configure a hook to execute before a job starts.
+It accepts the path to a script (Bash/PowerShell) that will be run right after the job environment is set, but before the job commands start.

+Additionally, you can use `fail-on-pre-job-hook-error` to control whether the job should proceed or fail if an error occurs while executing that script.

 ### `shutdown-hook-path`